-A review of SETMA's 19 year history shows that at the beginning of our group, we could not be transparent because we did not know our own performance.
-In 1998, we bought an electronic health record.
-In the May, 1999, we measured and reported daily: productivity, tests ordered, x-rays ordered, etc. We recognized that to be dysfunctional.
-We were promoting failure.
-We focused on what we're doing "to patients" and not paying as much attention to what we were doing "for patients."
+"SETMA used to measure and report daily: productivity, tests ordered, x-rays ordered, etc. We recognized that to be dysfunctional.
+We were promoting failure."

+The reason was that we realized that we were reporting on what we were doing "to patients" and not paying as much attention to what we were doing "for patients."
 We were taking care of the business of medicine but we were not as focused on the improvement of our patients' health.